kiwi0fruit/open-fonts/README.md

 # Open Fonts

-Open Fonts is a collection of fonts and instructions for installing beautiful free and open source fonts.
+A collection of beautiful free and open source fonts: instructions for installing, Unicode fallback chains.

 Contents: